Schlaefer/Saito/docs/install.md

 5.1 tmp dir is not writeable
 ----------------------------

-    mkdir app/tmp

-The `tmp`-Directory should be writable by the webserver.
-The rights wisely you must set young padawan.
+The `tmp`-Directory and its subdirectories should be writable by the webserver.
+The rights wisely set you must young padawan.

-If something seems to be wrong create manually (and also: writable by server)

-    mkdir app/tmp/logs
-    mkdir app/tmp/cache
-    mkdir app/tmp/cache/models
-    mkdir app/tmp/cache/persistent
-    mkdir app/tmp/cache/views

 5.2 config dir is not writable
 ------------------------------

-app/config folder needs to be writable by the webserver during installation
+The `app/config` folder needs to be writable by the webserver during the installation.

 5.2 Enter DB data